jatiinyadav/HappyBirthdayApp/README.md

 # Happy Birthday App

-A basic app where you can wish your friends Happy Birthday and share it on different social media platforms.
+A app where you can wish your friends Happy Birthday and share it on different social media platforms.